 Youth membership: USBC $4, Local processing and awards program $6 for a total of $10.

-HOURS OF OPERATION: Office hours: Monday thru Thursday -10 am to 4:00 pm.
+HOURS OF OPERATION: SUMMER Office hours: Monday thru Thursday -10 am to 2:30 pm.
 Friday the office is closed.
-If the hours do not meet with your schedule, please contact the office for special arrangements.

 Office Location: 151 N 72 St., Suite 3, Omaha, NE 68114 Sharing the East entrance and adjacent to West Lanes Bowling Center.
 In case the main doors are locked, please call upon arrival.